How to install skills from GitHub

 /plugin marketplace add alisonaquinas/llm-skills/plugin marketplace add https://llm-skills.alisonaquinas.com/marketplace.jsonClaude Code stores the marketplace reference in its configuration.
 You only do this once per machine, not once per bundle.

-Step 2.
+Claude Code step 2.
 Install a bundle

 Once the marketplace is registered, install any bundle by name.
 For example, to install the Shared Skills bundle: